Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Forts and CastlesWar, US Revolutionary.
 A significant historical date for this entry is April 23, 1781.

 Location.
-33° 36.476′ N, 80° 20.986′ W. Marker is in Summerton, South Carolina, in Clarendon County.
-Marker is at the intersection of West Main Street (U.S. 301) and South Dukes Street, on the right when traveling south on West Main Street.
+This marker has been replaced by another marker nearby.
+It was located near 33° 36.476′ N, 80° 20.986′ W. Marker was in Summerton, South Carolina, in Clarendon County.
+It was at the intersection of West Main Street (U.S. 301) and South Dukes Street, on the right when traveling south on West Main Street.
 Touch for map.
-Marker is in this post office area: Summerton SC 29148, United States of America.
+Marker was in this post office area: Summerton SC 29148, United States of America.
 Touch for directions.

 Paid Advertisement